 I do however hold some “explore” assets.
-In some respects, I consider ETF QQQ as part of my explore.

 The premise behind explore is to keep some assets in more speculative, more volatile or riskier investments for potential reward.
 This could mean a smaller allocation to oil and gas stocks that might be cyclical in nature or investing in cryptocurrencies or a small hedge towards tech-stocks.
 The list goes on…

 So, when it comes to core holdings – you are seeking long-term quality and consistency.

 When it comes to explore holdings – you are largely being opportunistic.

 Over the last few weeks, related to “core and explore”, I’ve received a few reader questions so I replied to those passionate readers using these links below: